davidbettis/daily-office/README.md

 Check out the Makefile for a variety of developer convenience targets.

-* default: builds the project; output to upload is in "public"
+* no arguments or 'release' - runs tests and builds the project; output to upload is in "public"
+* build: generates the output for the static site; output to upload is in "public"
+* test: runs automated unit tests
+* update-snapshot: React caches a skeleton of the DOM structure to run unit tests against; update that template
 * clean: removes old build artifacts
 * server: runs a local development server on port 8000 (Gatsby default)
-* update-snapshot: React caches a skeleton of the DOM structure to run unit tests against; update that template
 * deploy: push the contents of "public" to an S3 bucket defined in the environment variable DAILYOFFICE_S3; to use run "DAILYOFFICE_S3='s3://my.bucket/dir' make deploy"

 ## Scripture Service